alastria/CIRCULOOS-identity/docs/VIDEO_PRESENTATION.md

 **Narración**:
 > "El emisor puede revocar una credencial en cualquier momento.
 La revocación queda registrada on-chain.
 Al volver a verificar el mismo archivo, el verifier consulta el contrato y devuelve el estado actualizado — la VC ya no es válida."

+**Narration**:
+> ‘The issuer can revoke a credential at any time.
+The revocation is recorded on-chain.
+When verifying the same file again, the verifier queries the contract and returns the updated status — the VC is no longer valid.’
 ---

 ## BLOQUE 4 — Componentes Avanzados